Debra Jan Bibel

 Oakland, CA

 Since her youth, Bibel's art has had a proclivity toward bright solids and geometric morphologies.
 What is distinct about her art is the crisp precision, the definite form, the scientific execution.
 With only a few exceptions, the works have no nebulous shapes, no washes or blurs.
 They appeal to the intellect and are of ideals.
-As art consists of different voices, hers is one of quiet elegant order, the architectural shape of Modernism and also of the Japanese and Korean monastery.
+As art consists of different voices, hers is of quiet elegant order, the architectural shape of Modernism and also of the Japanese and Korean monastery.
 They provide clarity of mind and tranquility even within a large array of shape and hue.

 In her latest paintings, the joyous interactions of line and space are key, for geometric harmony and the clarity of simplicity can also beget the smile of play.
 Serious philosophy now steps into the background to allow whimsy and an adventure of sportive engineering.